amzn/selling-partner-api-samples/use-cases/error-monitoring/README.md

 The deployment script will create a Sample Solution App in the AWS cloud.
 To execute the deployment script, follow the steps below.
 1. Identify the deployment script for the programming language you want for your Sample Solution App.
     1. For example, for the Java application the file is [app/scripts/java/java-app.sh](app/scripts/java/java-app.sh)
 2. Execute the script from your terminal
     1. For example, to execute the Java deployment script in a Unix-based system, run `bash java-app.sh`
 3. Wait for the CloudFormation stack creation to finish
     1. Navigate to [CloudFormation console](https://console.aws.amazon.com/cloudformation/home)
     2. Wait for the stack named **sp-api-app-\<language\>-*random_suffix*** to show status `CREATE_COMPLETE`

-### 4. Deployed Solution
-The CloudFormation template will create the following resources:
-1. A Lambda function which includes code to execute SP-API calls that return 4xx errors.
-2. EventBridge Scheduler to trigger the Lambda function based on the defined schedule in app config to generate logs that will have 4xx errors.
-3. CloudWatch Metric Filters to identify the 4xx errors from the CloudWatch logs of Lambda execution.
-4. CloudWatch Metrics to monitor the sum of occurrences of 4xx errors.
-5. CloudWatch Alarm to send notification to the email id mentioned in the config file when the errors cross the threshold.

-### 5. Test the sample solution
+### 4. Test the sample solution
 The deployment script creates a Sample Solution App in the AWS cloud.
 To test the sample solution, follow the steps below.
 1. Open the [AWS console](https://console.aws.amazon.com/)